josephwoodward/Serilog-Sinks-Loki/README.md

 - Formats and batches log entries to Loki via HTTP
 - Ability to provide global Loki log labels
-- Comes backed with an HTTP client, but your own can be provided
+- Comes baked with an HTTP client, but your own can be provided

 Coming soon: